scionsamurai/code-to-yaml-vector-search/README.md

   * `ANTHROPIC_API_KEY`: API key for Anthropic models (default for chat analysis).
   * `QDRANT_SERVER_URL`: URL for the Qdrant vector database (defaults to `http://localhost:6334`).

-## Contributing

-Contributions are highly welcome\!
-Whether it's bug fixes, feature enhancements, or new language support, please feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE).